 If you’re an early bird, the east-facing beach at Vinoy Park is a superb place to catch an epic Florida sunrise.

 Although only seven blocks wide, St. Pete’s Edge District is one of the city’s coolest neighborhoods to explore.
 The area is wedged east and west between Dr. MLK Jr. Street and 16th Street, with 1st Avenue North & South forming its upper and lower boundaries.

 Immensely walkable, the Edge District is the perfect place to dig into St. Pete’s hip cultural scene.
 The main drag bursts with indie shops and trendy restaurants & bars alongside eye-catching street art.

-Sink your teeth into some blissful Asian food at Hawkers Asian Street Food or Buya Ramen.
+One of the best things to do in St. Petersburg, FL, is to sink your teeth into some blissful Asian food at Hawkers Asian Street Food or Buya Ramen.
 Or slake your thirst with a pint of craft beer at the popular Green Bench Brewing Company.

 Best places to stay in St. Petersburg for sightseeing

 For travelers, many of the best places to stay in St. Petersburg, FL, fall within its quirky Downtown.
 The area is home to many of the city’s best hotels and the top St. Petersburg sightseeing hotspots.
 You’ll also find a string of excellent hotels in Clearwater Beach, St. Pete Beach, and Madeira Beach.